Speck (cipher): Standardization efforts and controversies

 After initial attempts to standardise the ciphers failed, the ISO standardised Simon and Speck in other working groups.
 As of October 2018, the Simon and Speck ciphers have been standardized by ISO as a part of the RFID air interface standard, International Standard ISO/29167-21 (for Simon) and International Standard ISO/29167-22 (for Speck), making them available for use by commercial entities.

 On August 7, 2018, Speck was removed from the Linux kernel 4.20 release completely.

+On February 7, 2023 NIST selected the Ascon authenticated cipher family as its Lightweight Cryptography Standard.